timdeschryver/blog/_posts/2019-03-29-making-upgrades-to-angular-ngondestroy.md

 ### Moving Beyond Memory Leaks

 Great!
-Now you have some background on `NgOnDestroy` and how cleaning up memory leaks is the primary use case for this lifecycle method.
+Now you have some background on `ngOnDestroy` and how cleaning up memory leaks is the primary use case for this lifecycle method.
 But what if you want to take it a step further and add additional cleanup logic?
 How about making server-side cleanup calls?
 Maybe preventing user navigation away?

-As you read on we will discuss three methods to upgrade to upgrade your `NgOnDestroy` for optimum use.
+As you read on we will discuss three methods to upgrade your `ngOnDestroy` for optimum use.

 ---

 ## Upgrade #1 - Making NgOnDestroy Async

 As with other lifecycle methods in Angular, you can modify `ngOnDestroy` with `async`.
-This will allow you make calls to methods returning a `Promise`.
+This will allow you to make calls to methods returning a `Promise`.
 This can be a powerful way to manage cleanup activities in your application.
 As you read on we will explore an example of this.

 ### Adding logic to call AuthService.logout from ngOnDestroy